PhyloStar/sd-CRP-cognates/README.md

 # sd-CRP-cognates
-Similarity dependent CRP
+Similarity dependent CRP published at CoNLL 2018.

-The folder asjp_data contains the data required to train the SVM model.
+The folder `asjp_data` contains the data required to train the SVM model.
 Training is conducted using the following files:
 - afrasian.tsv
 - Bai-110-09.tsv.asjp
 - kamasau.tsv